How Athletic Performance is Affected by your Gut Microbiome, Cellular, and Mitochondrial Health

 Athletic performance, recovery, and even the type of sport an athlete engages in have been linked to specific microbes.
 These findings now have researchers looking for ways to increase the diversity and richness of the good bacteria in the gut for better performance and faster recovery.

 In one study, Harvard researchers sampled the gut microbiomes of athletes training for the Boston Marathon.
-Researchers tested the participants again after the marathon and found a spike in one type of bacteria needed by the body to break down lactic acid, which led them to believe that the ‘bloom’ in this specific bacteria was a response to increased lactic acid levels in the body since it serves as their primary food source.3
+Researchers tested the participants again after the marathon and found a spike in one type of bacteria needed by the body to break down lactic acid.
+This spike led them to believe that the increase in this specific bacteria was a response to increased lactic acid levels in the body since it serves as their primary food source.3

-Their findings beg the question: Could this species be used in the future to reduce lactic acid levels in the body and potentially speed up recovery time?
+Their findings beg the question: Could this species of bacteria be used in the future to reduce lactic acid levels in the body and potentially speed up recovery time?

-In another study, scientists from Harvard compared the gut microbiomes of rowers and ultra-marathoners and found stark differences in composition, which suggests that specific sports may foster certain microbial ecosystems.2
+In another study, scientists from Harvard compared the gut microbiomes of rowers to ultra-marathoners and found stark differences in composition, which suggests that specific sports may foster particular microbial ecosystems.2

-These scientific findings have led companies on a quest to create performance-based pre and probiotics, while some scientists believe that in the future they will be able to mine the guts of elite athletes to help others.
+These scientific findings have not only led companies on a quest to create performance-based pre and probiotics but prompted some scientists to believe that in the future they will be able to mine the microbiome of elite athletes to help others.

-The Nine Ways The Microbiome Affects Athletic Performance
+Nine Ways The Microbiome and Cellular Health Affects Athletic Performance

-The gut microbiome plays a significant role in inflammation—either increasing or decreasing levels.
-Inflammation interferes with athletic performance, slows recovery, and is the root cause of many chronic diseases.
-Gut microbiome imbalance, or dysbiosis, is associated with inflammatory conditions, so it’s important that we maintain a healthy microbiome to help reduce overall body inflammation.6
+The gut microbiome inherently plays a significant role in inflammation—either increasing or decreasing levels.
+Inflammation interferes with athletic performance, slows recovery, and is the root cause of many issues.
+Gut microbiome balance, is vital to maintaining a healthy microbiome essential for healthy inflammatory responses.6 In addition, it is now easier to see inflammation levels in human cells, which can be triggered by both the gut microbiome and environmental factors (pathogens, stress, exercise, etc).

-When your gut microbiome is balanced and healthy it helps boost energy levels, which can translate into better performance by:
+When your gut microbiome is balanced and healthy, it helps boost energy levels, and cellular energy is regulated and produced by mitochondria, so it is critical to look at both your human and microbial health.
+This translates into better performance by:

 · Reducing fatigue through better lactic acid breakdown7